Emerita Professor Margaret Allen

 All Her Labours 2 vols Sydney, Hale and Iremonger 1984 edited with Women and Labour Publications Collective

-'"No More Loyal Subjects" Indians contesting White Australia' in Melanie Oppenheimer, Margaret Anderson and Mandy Paul (eds) South Australia on Eve of World War One, Wakefield Press, forthcoming 2016.
+'"No More Loyal Subjects" Indians contesting White Australia' in Melanie Oppenheimer, Margaret Anderson and Mandy Paul (eds) South Australia on Eve of World War One, Wakefield Press, 2017, pp. 137-152.

 ‘Paths to social caring: researchers consider their journeys through the ‘mantra’ ‘race’, class and gender’ with Jenny Baker and Maureen Dyer in R. Harding, R. Fletcher and C. Beasley eds, Revaluing Care in Theory, Law & Policy: Cycles and Connections.
-Routledge, forthcoming, 2016.
+Routledge, 2017. pp. 65-80.

 'Such Comrades: Fred and Katie Martin' in R Lloyd and Jean Fornasiero (eds) Magnificent Obsessions: Honouring the Loves of Hazel Rowley, 2013 Cambridge Scholars Press, pp. 68-81.